tonai/react-deploy/README.md

 For better UI stability remove the automatic input focus in file `src/components/Filters/Filters.jsx`.

+Also screenshots must be done on exactly the same environment as the CI to match each other (CircleCI run on Debian 10 as of october the 12 th 2020).

+If it is too complicated, you can just comment all tests on file `ui.js`.

 Test locally with `npm run test`.

 Then push and check Circle CI.